Click filter to remove

 Description: Linguistic field recordings and interviews with consultant Frances Jack on Central Pomo language and culture.
 Includes elicitations of Central Pomo words and expressions (some untranslated), discussion of differences between different kinds of Pomo, folkloric stories, anecdotes about local healers, and description of domestic activities.
 Also includes interview and discussion in English about various healing practices and attitudes towards traditional beliefs.
 (NOTE: This material has been digitized and can be accessed online for free by users not physically at the APS Library through a login and password.
 Please see our Audio Access Page for information on how to request these materials.)

 Description: The Pomo materials in the ACLS collection consist of materials by Jaime de Angulo are primarily found in the "Pomo" section of the finding aid.
-This section includes 4 items, including "The reminiscences of a Pomo chief," which contains an autobiography of William Ralganal Benson, dictated in the Yukaya dialect, along with grammatical notes.
-Additional items include grammatical and other linguistic studies by de Angulo.
-In the "Achumawi" section, the first two items contain comparisons of Pomo with Achumawi to determine their relationship and clarify the theoretical Hokan language family.
+This section includes 4 items, including "The reminiscences of a Pomo chief" (item H5.3), which contains an autobiography of William Ralganal Benson, dictated in the Yukaya dialect, along with grammatical notes.
+Additional items (H5.1, H5.2 and H5.4) include grammatical and other linguistic studies by de Angulo.
+In the "Achumawi" section, the first two items (H.1 and H.2) contain comparisons of Pomo with Achumawi to determine their relationship and clarify the theoretical Hokan language family.

 Description: One item relating to Pomo languages has been identified in the C. F. Voegelin Papers.
 It is in Subcollection II, and consists of A. M. Halpern's essay "Memorandum on the Survey of Pomo Languages" in Series IV.
 Works by Others.

-Description: The Pomo materials in the Harvey Pitkin Papers consists of occassional information in the notebooks of A.L.
-Kroeber in Series I-A and II-A. Subseries 4-C unpublished Vocabularies collected by Sally McLendon, Samuel Barrett, and slip biles from the Archives of the Survey of California Indian Languages housed at Berkeley.
-Series 6, subseries 1 contains a significant amount of linguisitic work done by Sally McLendon focused on the Eastern Pomo.
+Description: Pomo materials in the Harvey Pitkin Papers are identified in Subcollection 1.
+They consist of occasional information in the notebooks of A.L.
+Kroeber in Series I-A and II-A, and in A. M. Halpern's notebook "Stonyford, Nomlaki notebook" in Series I-A. Subseries 4-C contains unpublished vocabularies collected by Sally McLendon, Samuel Barrett, and slip files from the Archives of the Survey of California Indian Languages housed at Berkeley.
+Series 6 contains a significant amount of linguistic work done by Sally McLendon focused on the Eastern Pomo.